seastar105/pflow-encodec/README.md

 Generated Samples from model trained on LibriTTS-R are at [samples](https://github.com/seastar105/pflow-encodec/tree/main/samples) folder.
 All samples are decoded with MultiBand-Diffusion model from [AudioCraft](https://github.com/facebookresearch/audiocraft/blob/main/docs/MBD.md)Pretrained checkpoint is available [here](https://huggingface.co/seastar105/pflow-encodec-libritts/tree/main). you can check how to use it in [sample notebook](https://github.com/seastar105/pflow-encodec/blob/main/notebooks/generate.ipynb).

-Text: P-Flow encodec is Text-to-Speech model trained on Encodec latent space, using Flow Matching.
+English Text: P-Flow encodec is Text-to-Speech model trained on Encodec latent space, using Flow Matching.

 Prompt Audio